 History is the greatest teacher.

-The other day, my husband and I, along with our friends from the Global Filipino Network, watched Heneral Luna, a courageous exposition of the “assassination” of General Antonio Luna by Emilio Aguinaldo, the first President of the Philippines.
+The other day, we, along with our friends from the Global Filipino Network, watched Heneral Luna, a courageous exposition of the “assassination” of General Antonio Luna by Emilio Aguinaldo, the first President of the Philippines.
 This line in the movie struck me the most…

 “Ekonomiya o Kalayaan?
 Bayan o Sarili? (trans: Economy or Freedom?
 Country or Self?)”